 Writers in Residence Program

 The Harriman Institute’s Writer in Residence Program brings renowned writers from Russia, Eurasia and Eastern Europe to Columbia for an extended visit.
 The initiative was launched in 2013 by graduate students from the Department of Slavic Languages eager to discuss literature with living authors from the region.
-Writers in Residence teach a short course, meet with students and faculty, and participate in special public events that allow the writer to present their work to a broader audience and to facilitate a cross-cultural dialog.
+Writers in Residence teach a short course, meet with students and faculty, and participate in special public events that allow the writer to present their work to a broader audience and to facilitate a cross-cultural dialogue.

-Spring 2022 Writer in Residence
+Fall 2022 Writer in Residence